Or Use Your Mobile / Email

 The current rendition of the R1200GS is nothing short of a technological marvel.
 It comes equipped with every possible electronic aid you can imagine, selectable Traction Control, an intelligent ABS with different modes to suit different types of terrain to name a few.
 Furthermore, there's an adaptive electronic suspension that automatically adjusts itself to suit the terrain you're riding on even better and a Hill Start Assist system to ensure you can start the bike even on an incline with minimal difficulty.

-To add icing to the cake, BMW Motorrad made its official entry into the Indian market in 2017 and slashed the ex-showroom price of this adventure bike in India that is 19.5 lakhs for the top Dynamic-Pro variant.
-Compared to the earlier 25+ lakhs for the base model, getting the fully kitted version of the world's best adventure tourer at under 20 lakhs ex-showroom is good as a dream come true for the Indian motorcycle enthusiast.
+To add icing to the cake, BMW Motorrad made its official entry into the Indian market in 2017 and slashed the ex-showroom price of this adventure bikes in India that is 19.5 lakhs for the top Dynamic-Pro variant.
+Compared to the earlier 25+ lakhs for the base model, getting the fully kitted version of the world's best adventure tourer bike at under 20 lakhs ex-showroom is good as a dream come true for the Indian motorcycle enthusiast.

 Max Torque: 98 Nm at 6000 RPM

 Price: Rs.
 13.85 lakhs (ex-showroom Delhi, DCT Automatic variant)

 Before the KTM's, BMW's and the other Europeans took control of the off-road dominion, one of the earliest kings of the segment was a very much humble Japanese.
 Back in 1990's the most popular production dual purpose motorcycle was a legend known as the Honda Africa Twin XRV750.
 It was based on the Dakar Rally winning NXR-750 prototype but much better suited for the road in comparison.